 - In the Authentication Configuration page, select EXTERNAL from the Server Type drop-down list (you can cascade only external servers).

 - Click Insert, and on the External Servers page that opens, select one or multiple authentication servers that you would like to cascade.

 - Click OK.

-The selected servers are displayed on the Authentication Servers page as shown in the figure below.
-You can specify the order of authentication by using the icon next to a server name to move the server up or down in the list.
+The selected servers are displayed on the Authentication Servers page as shown in the following figure.
+To change the order of authentication, use the icon next to a server name to move the server up or down in the list.